 Our benefice 4

 Our mission & your role 6

 The support we offer you 7

-A view from the clergy 8
+A view from the Vicar 8

 Our worship 9

 Outreach & community 10

 Our schools 11

 Our villages & churches 13

-The vicarage 22
+St Mary's House 21

-Our deanery 24
+Our deanery 22

-Afterword from the bishop of Dorchester 25
+Afterword from the bishop of Dorchester 23

-The Vale of the White Horse is open downland, with hills and agricultural land, and some areas of outstanding natural beauty.
+The Vale of White Horse is open downland, with hills and agricultural land, and some areas of outstanding natural beauty.
 Its famous White Horse is believed to be the oldest in Britain.
 The Ridgeway Path provides a backbone for the area with uninterrupted views over the countryside.
-Local villages grew up in the 18th Century to serve local farms while Shrivenham, was a centre of trade and shopping for the area.
+Local villages grew up in the 18th Century to serve local farms, while Shrivenham was a centre of trade and shopping for the area.